-If the cancer spreads to another part of your body, it is called metastatic or secondary cancer.
-Your cancer may be in more than one part of your body when it is first diagnosed.

-If your cancer has spread it can still be treated.
+If the cancer spreads to another part of your body, it is called metastatic, secondary or advanced cancer.
+The cancer may be in more than one part of your body when it is first diagnosed.
+If it has spread, it can still be treated.
 Treatment is usually to try to control the cancer rather than to cure it.
-There are a range of treatment options for most advanced cancers, and new treatments are being developed all the time.
+There is a range of treatment options for most advanced cancers and new treatments are being developed all the time.

 Often metastatic cancer is treated with chemotherapy, immunotherapy or targeted therapies.
-There may also be treatments that you can have as part of a clinical trial (see page 76).
+There may also be treatments that you can have as part of a clinical trial (see page 89).